fafiorim/bytevault/README.md

 #### Scanner Issues
 - Verify FSS_API_KEY is set correctly
-- Check scanner logs: `docker logs hackedvault | grep scanner`
+- Check scanner logs: `docker logs bytevault | grep scanner`
 - Verify both ports (3000 and 3001) are accessible
 - Check if security mode is not disabled